Terms and conditions

 It is the responsibility of the prospective student to ensure that the credential they are seeking meets their present and anticipated future needs and to make enquiries of any third party from whom they might seek acceptance of their credential before enrolling.

 By making application, the applicant confirms that they understand that all credentials granted by European-American University/The Western Orthodox University Faculties of Theology and Church Music are made under the above overseas authority.

-The credentials awarded by European-American University/The Western Orthodox University Faculties of Theology and Church Music are not, and are not intended to be the equivalent of, European Union or United Kingdom qualifications.
-The applicant further undertakes that he or she will not use any qualification awarded by the University in such a way as to create a misleading or incorrect impression that it is an European Union or United Kingdom qualification, or the incorrect impression that the holder is medically qualified or of similar standing.
+The credentials awarded by European-American University/The Western Orthodox University Faculties of Theology and Church Music are not, and are not intended to be the equivalent of, European Union or United Kingdom qualifications, nor those of accredited universities in the United States of America.
+The applicant further undertakes that he or she will not use any qualification awarded by the University in such a way as to create a misleading or incorrect impression that it is an European Union or United Kingdom qualification, or one issued by an accredited university in the United States of America, or the incorrect impression that the holder is medically qualified or of similar standing.

 Mentoring, assessment and examination may be arranged by email.
 Mentors, assessors and examiners may hold degrees from universities which are not United States, European Union or United Kingdom universities and which may or may not be accredited by a government-approved body.

 In making application, the applicant understands that European-American University reserves the right to make all necessary changes to student programmes and mentoring arrangements at any time.
 Changes may be made to the jurisdiction or location of the University and to its accreditation arrangements at any time without notice.

 Validation – dual degree scheme